Explore comprehensive details and frequently asked questions about your stay at our Jamaica villa in Montego Bay.

 How do I shop for groceries and pay for food during my stay?

-At the beginning of your stay, the Chef and House Manager will work out how you want to pay for your food.
-Please be prepared to pay for your groceries with cash unless otherwise arranged.
-Both US and Jamaican dollars are accepted.
+At the start of your stay, your Chef and House Manager will help you determine your preferred method of payment for groceries.
+Cash is preferred unless otherwise arranged, and both US and Jamaican dollars are accepted.

 What are the other dining options outside of Coconut Cottage?

-If you feel the need to venture out, there are some wonderful dining choices all over the island, including some of our favorites:
+If you feel the need to venture beyond Coconut Cottage, there are some wonderful dining options across Montego Bay and the surrounding area.
+Here are a few of our favorites:

-The Houseboat: Floating waterfront restaurant in Freeport offering a unique setting.
-Enjoy dinner downstairs in the cozy dining room or we recommend dining in the upper-deck to sit beneath the stars.
-The Houseboat features a constantly evolving fusion menu created by internationally trained Chef Rich Nurse.
+A floating waterfront restaurant in Freeport offering a truly unique setting.
+Enjoy dinner downstairs in the cozy dining room—or better yet, dine on the upper deck beneath the stars.
+The Houseboat features a constantly evolving fusion menu from internationally trained Chef Rich Nurse.
 Casually elegant.
-Although the kitchen closes around 10pm, the bar opens every day at 4pm and remains open until the owners feel like shutting it down.
+The bar opens daily at 4 PM and stays open late.
+The kitchen closes around 10 PM.

 What is there to see and do during my stay in Montego Bay?